akenny205/FinalProject/README.md

 Briefly, PeerPoint is a campus social networking platform that encourages peer mentorship while allowing continuous monitoring by advisors.

-when bootstrapping make sure that DB_NAME in the .env file is set to 'finalproject'
+when bootstrapping make sure that:
+DB_NAME in the .env file is set to 'finalproject' SECRET_KEY is set to a unique key
+DB_USER is root
+DB_HOST is db
+DB_PORT is 3306
+And that you set a unique password in MYSQL_ROOT_PASSWORD

+Once a valid env file is set, docker compose up -d will properly build the containers

 # PeerPoint Elevator Pitch